What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Who Can Benefit from Somatic Trauma Therapy?

 Somatic therapy isn't just for people with severe trauma histories—it's effective for anyone whose nervous system has learned patterns of chronic activation or shutdown.
-Whether you're dealing with specific traumatic events, ongoing stress, or simply feeling disconnected from your body, somatic approaches can help restore balance and resilience:
+Whether you're dealing with specific traumatic events, ongoing stress, or simply feeling disconnected from your body, somatic approaches can help restore balance and resilience.
+Some people that often seek out the treatment include:

 Trauma Survivors

-Somatic therapy is particularly effective for those who have experienced childhood trauma, sexual or physical abuse, car accidents, medical trauma, natural disasters, combat, or violence exposure.
+Somatic therapy is particularly effective for those who have experienced childhood trauma, sexual or physical abuse, emotional or verbal abuse, car accidents, medical trauma, natural disasters, or who have been exposed to ongoing violence.
+My work is primarily with women and queer folks, although other practitioners specialize in other populations who are often inundated with trauma.

 Complex PTSD and Developmental Trauma

-For individuals with complex trauma histories, somatic approaches can address attachment difficulties, emotional dysregulation, dissociation, and chronic health issues related to early trauma.
+For individuals with complex trauma histories (like myself), somatic approaches can address attachment difficulties, emotional dysregulation, dissociation, hyper-awareness (often called “being sensitive”) and chronic health issues.

-Particularly beneficial for successful people experiencing chronic stress from high-pressure environments, perfectionism, difficulty relaxing, imposter syndrome, and burnout.
+Somatic therapy is particularly beneficial for conventionally-successful people experiencing chronic stress from high-pressure environments.
+This often manifests as perfectionism, difficulty relaxing, imposter syndrome, and burnout.

 Anyone Feeling Disconnected from Their Body